bpcvdhelm/Kubespray-4RPI4/README.md

   - Use the token to login.
   - Select all namespaces to see some action.
 - sh 04-metrics-server.sh
   - Install the metrics-server.
-I've added and marked 2 changes for Rapsberry Pi.
+I've added and marked 2 changes in the components.yml for Rapsberry Pi.
 - sh 05-kube-state-metrics.sh
   - Install the kube-state-metrics that will provide statistics to kubernetes metricbeat.